 Welcome to my blog, just a little about me before I continue…So just like everyone, I really love to travel, enjoy my life and explore the world but my bank account doesn’t love that at all!!!
 So if you are like me then guess what? you found just the right place to TRAVEL and ENJOY your holidays on a BUDGET!

 On this first post about traveling on a budget, I would like to take you on a journey to one of my favourite destinations called “Nice” in the South of France.
+This post uncovers how to plan a budget trip to the French Riviera – Nice without breaking the bank.
 And yes I know when we all hear the French Riviera we automatically think only millionaires visit such places…well, NO!